MultiPoolMiner/MultiPoolMiner/README.txt

 DevicePciOrderMapping

-Some miners (Claymore*, Gminer, lolMinerEquihash, Nanominer, SRBMinerCryptonight & Wildrig) enumerate the GPU devices based on the PCI deviceID.
+Some miners (currently Claymore*, Gminer, lolMinerEquihash, Nanominer, SRBMinerCryptonight & Wildrig) enumerate the GPU devices based on the PCI deviceID.
 All other miners use the device order as returned by the OpenCL API.
 The result of the two ordering methods can be differnt and will lead to invalid device selectons where two miners, e.g. Gminer and ClaymoreDual, are selecting different device IDs, but as a consequence will finally end up running on the same GPU causing errors.